GSA/digitalgov.gov/content/resources/agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md

 Below is the list of cabinet and non-cabinet agency points of contact for the [federal-compatible Terms of Service agreements]({{< link "negotiated-terms-of-service-agreements.md" >}}).
 If your agency is part of a larger agency, your contact will be at the larger agency, as these agreements are negotiated and signed for the entire agency.

-If your agency isn’t listed below, contact [Betsy Steele](mailto:betsy.steele@gsa.gov) and she will add your point of contact to the list.
+If you have additions or changes, please see the box at the end of this page to submit them.

 <div>
       <table border="1" cellspacing="5" cellpadding="5">